Scirocco (film)

-Scirocco, also known as Amantide – Scirocco and with the international title Sahara Heat, is a 1987 French drama film directed by Aldo Lado and starring Fiona Gélin.
+Scirocco, also known as Amantide – Scirocco and with the international title Sahara Heat, is a 1987 French-Italian drama film directed by Aldo Lado and starring Fiona Gélin.

 Plot

-Léa (Gélin) is married to engineer Alfredo (Enzo De Caro) who works at oil wells in the Maghreb.
+Léa is married to engineer Alfredo who works at oil wells in the Maghreb.
 She visits her husband and finds that their marriage is deteriorating.
-She seeks relief in the exoticism the country offers and she is soon attracted to a local thug nicknamed Le Serpent (Yves Collignon) she meets in the kasbah.
+She seeks relief in the exoticism the country offers and she is soon attracted to a local thug nicknamed Le Serpent she meets in the kasbah.
 However, her relationship with him starts to become increasingly exploitative.